 The second way can be the involvement of the assessor in the job itself.
-Thus being a part of the job, he analyzes each element himself and draws the inferences.
+Thus being a part of the job, he analyzes each element himself and draws inferences.

-Third way can be interviewing the employees in a structured way and then documenting the interviews.
+The third way can be interviewing the employees in a structured way and then documenting the interviews.
 Information collected from all sources for each job is then assessed and a general picture is drawn.

 Critical incident analysis

-Through recruitment, you are marketing yourself as a great company where the employees have fastest career growth.
+Through recruitment, you are marketing yourself as a great company where the employees have the fastest career growth.
 Hence, the ad campaigns must be dynamic and creative, considering the needs of your target market i.e. competent workforce of the society.

-While you design the ads, clearly mention the competencies required for each job, the education, work experience if applicable, expected salary and any associated benefits.
-Be very clear about what you enlist as additional requirements of the job as large gap between what you advertise and what you actually consider, can ruin your name in the industry.
+While you design the ads, clearly mention the competencies required for each job, the education, work experience if applicable, expected salary, and any associated benefits.
+Be very clear about what you enlist as additional requirements of the job as a large gap between what you advertise and what you actually consider, can ruin your name in the industry.